luismartinezs/web-developer-checklist/README.md

 - Meaningful choice of:
   - Frontend code (javascript, typescript...)
   - Frontend framework (Vue, React...)
-  - Backend code (node.js, java, php...)
+  - Backend code (node.js, java, php, Solidity, ...)
   - Backend framework (express.js, springboot, laravel, Nuxt...)
   - Testing suites
-  - Application type: SSR, CSR, SPA, static site...
+  - Application type: SSG, SSR, SPA...
   - Software architecture
   - Database schema (if any)
   - Deployment strategy (e.g. push code to master branch, release to staging and production from weekly release branches)
   - Code base hosting service (gitlab, github...)
-  - Hosting / server provider (AWS, Heroku, DigitalOcean, Netlify, Zeit...)
+  - Hosting / server provider (AWS, Heroku, DigitalOcean, Netlify, Vercel...)
   - Domain vendor
   - Useful:
     - [State of JS 2019](https://2019.stateofjs.com/)
     - [State of CSS 2019](https://2019.stateofcss.com/)

 ## Programming workflow

 - Write new code
   - While doing so, write any comments that help understand why the code was written that way
 - Write the tests that validate the use cases involved in the new code, in a per commit basis